Reorg Handling

 DatabaseChanges Model Re-org Handling

-Tracking changes - Storing a record of all database operations in a history table, only in the reversible segment of the chain, this means there is no operations happening when backfilling historical segments.
+Tracking changes - Storing a record of all database operations in a history table, only in the reversible segment of the chain, this means there are no operations happening when backfilling historical segments.

 Detecting re-orgs - Receiving undo signals when reorganizations occur